Anand Bhopal

 Research

-Anand Bhopal is a Research Fellow at the Bergen Centre for Ethics and Priority Setting (BCEPS), within the Department for Global Health and Primary Care and an affiliate researcher at the Centre for Climate and Energy Transformation (CET) at the University of Bergen.
+Anand Bhopal is a Postdoctoral Research Fellow at the Bergen Centre for Ethics and Priority Setting (BCEPS) at the University of Bergen.
 He is a medical doctor and holds a Masters degree in Philosophy, Politics and Economics of Health from University College London and a PhD (2019-2024) from BCEPS.

-Previous positions include working in the Medical Director’s Office of Public Health England (2017-2018) as a participant in the UK National Medical Director’s Clinical Fellowship Scheme and junior researcher at the Unit for Migration Health at the Norwegian Institute for Public Health.
+Previous positions include working in the Medical Director’s Office of Public Health England (2017-2018) as a participant in the UK National Medical Director’s Clinical Fellowship Scheme, a junior researcher on migration Norwegian Institute for Public Health and a consultant at the WHO Migration and Health unit.
 He was based at Harvard University as a participant on the Takemi Program in International Health from September 2022 to May 2023.

 Publications